Workshop Terms + Conditions

 5. Fees

-a) The Recipient must pay the Fees specified in the relevant Quote (including any deposits) in accordance with the payment terms in that Quote.
+a) The Recipient must pay the Fees specified in the relevant Quote in accordance with these Terms.

-c) If the Recipient fails to pay the Fees by the due date, or any other amounts owing to Tomorrow Woman/Tomorrow Man, Tomorrow Woman/Tomorrow Man may:
+c) If the Recipient fails to pay any Fees by the due date, Tomorrow Man/Tomorrow Woman may:

 i) charge interest on the outstanding amount at the Interest Rate;

-ii) suspend further performance of the Services and delivery of the Deliverables under the relevant Quote, until all outstanding amounts (including any interest incurred) are paid in full;
+ii) suspend provision of the Services and/or Deliverables until all outstanding amounts (including accrued interest) are paid in full;

-iii) set off the outstanding amounts against any amounts owed to the Recipient by Tomorrow Woman/Tomorrow Man; and
+iii) set off the outstanding amounts against any amounts otherwise payable by Tomorrow Man/Tomorrow Woman to the Recipient; and

 iv) terminate the Agreement.